JWT Authentication in ASP.NET Core Minimal API

 Testing:

-Now, you can test the endpoints, and they should work as expected.
-First, generate the token using the token endpoint, and then, using the generated token, access the rest of the endpoints.
+Now, you can test the endpoints, and it should work as expected.
+First, generate the token by using the token endpoint, and then, using the generated token, you can access the rest of the endpoint.

 Leave a Reply